 Clean off the area around the crack with bathroom cleaner and a lint-free cloth.

 Attach the diamond rotary grinder bit to the rotary tool.
 Identify the end of the crack that is the widest.
 Drill a hole all the way through the porcelain surface.
 Spray the rotary tool bit with water periodically to keep it lubricated while drilling.
 This hole will relieve the pressure on the crack and keep it from getting larger.

 Follow along the crack with the rotary drill bit.
-Cut a channel between 1/8 inch and 1/4 of an inch along the crack.
+Bathroom Machineries recommends cutting a channel that's 1/8 inch wide and and 1/8 inch deep along the crack to give the epoxy more surface on which to bond.
 Continue spraying with the water as you work.

 Sand down the epoxy with 40-grit sandpaper.
 Gradually move to finer-grit sandpapers as the epoxy begins to become level with the surface of the porcelain.

 Apply resurfacing finish to the epoxy.
 Allow this to dry and coat again as needed.